slurrr/crypto-confluence-scanner/README.md

 ⚙️ Configuration

-All tunable scoring parameters, thresholds, exchange settings, and universe definitions live in:
+All scoring thresholds, exchange settings, and universe definitions live in:

 config.yaml

-This makes the scoring model fully tweakable without changing code.
+This makes the entire scoring model fully tweakable without changing code.

 🧪 Tests